aditig-byte/QuickBite/README.md

 ##  What is QuickBite?

-QuickBite is a Restaurant Order Management Terminal — a desktop application used by restaurant staff to take customer orders at the counter, manage billing with 18% GST, and track order status from placement through to delivery confirmation.
+QuickBite is a Restaurant Order Management Terminal, a desktop application used by restaurant staff to take customer orders at the counter, manage billing with 18% GST, and track order status from placement through to delivery confirmation.

 ---